GeneTEK: Low-power, high-performance and scalable FPGA architecture for exact unit-cost edit distance: Evaluation methodology

 Therefore, to evaluate the different systems, we use two metrics, namely, speed, measured in giga cells per second (GCUPS), and energy consumption of the complete machine, measured in giga cells per joule (GCUPJ).

-For the \textit{WFA2-lib} and GPU-based implementations, we use the runtime, sequence length, and number of sequences reported by \textit{Aguado-Puig}~\cite{aguado2023wfa} to estimate the number of GCUPS, and then we combine the calculated GCUPS with the thermal design power (TDP) of each system to determine the GCUPJ.
+For the CPU- and GPU-based implementations that we run in our experiments, we measure execution time using the POSIX \textit{clock\_gettime()} function.
+For \textit{Chacón et al.}~\cite{chacon2014thread}, we use the best GCUPS value reported directly in their paper.

 For the work of \textit{Schifano et al.}~\cite{schifano2025high}, we consider the total matrix cells per comparison (referred as ``\#cell'' in their paper but as ``NC'' in our work), and the GCUPS reported.\footnote{When we attempted to derive the number of GCUPS by multiplying the reported values for the ``\#cell'' and the mega-pairs of sequences per second (``Mps''), our result did not match their published values.
 Therefore we directly use their published values for GCUPS.} Aggregating the GCUPS with the reported power (referred as ``Power Watt''), we calculate the energy consumption of their solutions.